JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 In PDGui the number of media to consider is only three, a superstrate (usually air) through which the incident light passes, a dielectric medium which has a frequency dependent complex permittivity and optionally a substrate (which is also usually air).
 The media are indexed by 0,1 and 2 for the superstrate, dielectric and substrate respectively.
-A schematic illustring this is shown in :numref:`fig-definition-of-RTA`.
+A schematic illustrating this is shown in :numref:`fig-definition-of-RTA`.
 To aid understanding of the input and output and the limitations of the methods used, a brief summary of the transfer matrix method is given here, specific to its application in PDGui.
 There are 4 different modes of operation of the matrix transfer method in PDGui and these are described below under the headings 'coherent thin film', 'incoherent thin film', 'partially incoherent thin film' and 'thick slab'